Safari goers view elephants at Chobe National Park. Photo by Charles Leonard.

 2. More elephants than you’ve ever seen!

-Chobe National Park has a spectacular elephant population numbering in the thousands, and the Serondela area is one of their favorite places to gather.
+Chobe National Park has a spectacular elephant population numbering in the thousands, and its Serondela area around the Chobe Riverfront is one of their favorite places to gather.
 Visitors have a very high chance of viewing large herds of elephants numbering more than one hundred along the Chobe Riverfront.
 Young elephants can frequently be seen playing in the shallow water on the edges of the river.

 A hippo enjoys the refreshing waters of the Chobe River.